nais/oslomet-nais-docs/docs/theme-dev/user-guide.md

 ## Keyboard Shortcuts
 As the default MkDocs, cinder theme have support for user defined keyboard shortcuts.
 Information about these shortcuts can be found on cinder theme documentation [keyboard shortcuts in cinder](https://sourcefoundry.org/cinder/#keyboard-shortcuts).
 This functionality has not been adapted to comply with WCAG.
 Therefore it is advised **not to use this functionality** if WCAG compliance is a priority.

-In final release, this functionality may be removed altogether to avoid confusion.